• Skip to main content

 Course Description

-Prerequisite(s): Junior standing; BBA students must be admitted to the Business School in order to take this course.
+Pre-requisite(s): Upper-level standing; only open to BBA students; BBA students must be admitted to the Business School in order to take this course

 Course Description